• Skip to primary navigation

 High Hat Cupcakes

-These High Hat Cupcakes are super moist (sorry not sorry), super chocolatey, frosted SKY-HIGH with vanilla buttercream, then dipped in chocolate!
-It's an over-the-top treat, for certain, but just to make sure, I added some spooky marshmallow "webs," too!
+These High Hat Cupcakes are super chocolatey, frosted SKY-HIGH with vanilla buttercream, then dipped in chocolate!
+The finishing touch are the spooky marshmallow "webs!"

 There are a couple of interesting ingredients in the cake recipe, the first of which is coffee.
 The cake won't taste like coffee, I swear!
 The coffee enhances the chocolate flavor, and I highly recommend it!
-If you would prefer not to, you can use hot water instead.
+If you would prefer not to use it, you can substitute hot water instead.

 High Hat Cupcakes